IAmCaveDev/IAmCave/doc/styleguide.md

 #### Parentheses

-    Parentheses are followed and preceded by a space un:
+Parentheses are followed and preceded by a space:

 ```c++
 void someFunction(float n, bool b) {